DmitryBondarenko1/solid-spoon/Console.md

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/Scheme1.jpg)

 Once set up, you can easily switch to a desired scheme in the main screen of IntelliJ IDEA.
-To switch between schemes, choose **View** -> **Quick Switch Scheme** in the main menu.
-In the pop-up window that opens, select the desired scheme (Colors and Fonts, Code Style, etc.).
-In the appeared list, click the desired option.
+To switch between schemes, select **View** -> **Quick Switch Scheme** in the main menu.
+In the appeared list, click the desired scheme.

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/Switch1.jpg)